Americans love to buy, buy, buy. How else can you explain things like Etsy, subscription boxes and the Apple Watch?

 We can’t fix your previous shopping mistakes.
 However, we can help prevent additional buyer’s remorse — or at least many occasions of it.
 Read on, don’t buy and save yourself a lot of money.

 The product is a mixture of essential oils that you spritz into the toilet before taking a seat.
 The idea is that Poo-Pourri prevents you from embarrassing yourself or inconveniencing others with a bad odor.

 But this stuff is expensive ($9.95 and up) and a total waste of money.
 That’s because the same pocket or bag that holds the little spray bottle will also hold something you can generally get for free to address the smell: a book of matches.

 Better yet, make your own Poo-Pourri-like stuff for a fraction of the price.”
 Learn how here: “Why ‘Poo-Pourri’ Stinks: You Can DIY It For Less.”

 2. Cable television

-With all the streaming options out there, why are you still tethered to an expensive utility like cable TV?
+With all the streaming options , why are you still tethered to an expensive utility like cable TV?

 Plus, there are digital antennas you can purchase that let you catch local broadcast channels.
 So much entertainment, at so little cost.